 4. Excessive Link Exchanges

-This can take place in the form of link exchanges, i.e. agreements between webmasters to link to each other’s sites.
+This can take place in the form of link exchanges, i.e. agreements between webmasters to link to each other’s sites in an effort to boost organic traffic.

-The lesson: Be careful to not overdo it when exchanging links with other websites.
+The lesson: Be careful to not overdo it when exchanging links with other websites, even if they’re quality sites.

 5. Excessive Guest Post Links

-Guest posting can be a great way to get your name out there and expand your brand’s reach, but it’s not the best idea if rank-increasing links are what you’re after.
+Guest posting can be a great way to get your name out there and expand your brand’s reach, but it’s not the best idea if search performance is what you’re after.

 That’s because Google views excessive guest post links as being manipulative toward its algorithms, specifically when they contain keyword-rich anchor text.